LOOKING BACK 1921–1987

 Experience Theatre History

 Tours are available for school and educational groups!

 Take a walking tour of Hennepin Theatre Trust’s State, Orpheum or Pantages Theatres!
 Experienced guides highlight architecture, historical facts and tell stories about the venues that anchored the region’s “Theatre Row.”
 Each walking tour gives access to the theatres’ interiors as well as details and a fascinating historical perspective that patrons never experience when attending an event.
 The tours give theatre patrons, historians, students and others a personal introduction to these historic gems.
 Guides spotlight architectural, historic and fun facts about these landmarks, providing an insider’s view to these majestic venues.

 Did you get engaged at one of the theatres?
 Were you an usher?
 A performer?
 A construction worker?
 A stagehand?
-The Orpheum, State, Pantages and Century Theatres have a long and colorful history dating back to the early 1900s.
+The Orpheum, State and Pantages theatres have a long and colorful history dating back to the early 1900s.
 If you, or someone you know, has a personal story or interesting anecdote related to these fine venues, we would love to hear it.

 Hennepin Theatre Trust is in the process of collecting and preserving these valuable stories to help us capture the rich history of these theatres so that we can share them with future generations.
 We plan to capture these stories to share with the public through written materials and a planned historical documentary about the theaters.

 Are you looking for a premier Minneapolis location to hold your event?
 The Orpheum Theatre is well-known, extremely well-equipped and has efficient, friendly and knowledgeable staff.
 Our convenient downtown location also offers plenty of nearby parking.
 Please visit our Theatre Rental page for more information on hosting a performance or event in the heart of downtown Minneapolis.

 Orpheum Theatre Availability